Plugin settings

 - Recommendation: leave disabled unless you are confident that you qualify for preferential rates.

-- Do not collect duty & taxes (DDU) - shows duty and tax at checkout but does not charge it, using an offset line item instead.
+- Do not collect duty & taxes (DDU) - shows duty and tax at cart and checkout but does not charge it.
+The calculated amount will also be added as an order note in WooCommerce, but will not be included in the order confirmation email.

 - Recommendation: use if you are shipping DDU/DAP but still want to display the duty and tax.